Nonparametric Least Squares Estimators for Interval Censoring: Smooth functional theory

 We simulated the mean for the nonparametric MLE and the least squares estimators, minimizing (\ref{LS_criterion_IC}) and (\ref{LS_criterion_IC2a}), respectively, using the representation

-where $F_0$ is the uniiform distribution on $[0,1]$ and $(U,V)$ is uniformly distributed on the upper triangle of the unit square.
+where $t_1<\dots< t_m$ are the points of jump of $F$, and $t_0=0$ and $t_{m+1}=1$.
 For this situation the information lower bound of the asymptotic variance was numerically computed to be approximately $0.1198987$, see Section 4.2 of \cite{GeGr:99}.
-There is no explicit expression for it since it depends on the solution of the integral equations just discussed, for which there is no explicit form either.
-Based on $10,000$ simulations for sample size $1000$, we got as estimates of the asymptotic values of $n\text{var}(m(\hat F_n))$ the value $0.1237086$ for the nonparametric MLE, and the values $0.1259036$ and $0.1270756$ for the least squares estimators, minimizing (\ref{LS_criterion_IC}) and (\ref{LS_criterion_IC2a}), respectively.
+There is no explicit expression for it since it depends on the solution of an integral equation, for which there is no explicit form either.
+Based on $10,000$ simulations for sample size $1000$, we got as estimates of the asymptotic values of $n\text{var}(m(\hat F_n))$ the value $0.1237086$ for the nonparametric MLE, and the values $0.1240233$ and $0.1271471$ for the least squares estimators, minimizing (\ref{LS_criterion_IC}) and (\ref{LS_criterion_IC2a}), respectively.

-So all estimates gives values reasonably close to the information lower bound and the least squares estimates give $\sqrt{n}$-consistent estimates of the smooth functionals.
+All estimates give values reasonably close to the information lower bound and the least squares estimates also give $\sqrt{n}$-consistent estimates of the smooth functionals.
 The boxplots for the three estimates are shown in Figure \ref{figure:boxplot}, based on $10,000$ samples of size $n=1000$.

 It is clear that the differences of the three estimators are rather small in estimating the first moment.
 It should be noted, though, that the finer distinctions in the pointwise behavior of the estimators are ``washed away'' in the estimation of the smooth functionals.